ethoinformatics/r-database-connections/SQL-from-R.md

-#Connecting from R to a SQL format relational database
+# Connecting from R to a SQL format relational database

-There are several R libraries that all you to connect to SQL databases from R
+There are several R libraries that all allow you to connect to SQL databases from R

 ```R
 library(RMySQL)